curegit/reversi-ai-dll/README.md

 # Reversi AI DLL

-This is heuristic reversi AI implemented as a Windows native DLL.
+Heuristic reversi AI implemented as a Windows native DLL

-The DLL has simple API.
-For instance, a board state is given, an API function returns a move you should to choose next.
-The AI have moderate strength.
+## Features

+-
+-
+-

 The DLL can be used in Windows standalone projects of Unity.

 These are Visual C++ projects.